raspberrypilearning/electricity-generation/en/step_2.md

 --- task ---

 Search for the `go to x: y:`{:class="block3motion"} block at the top-half of the script.
 It will have the values x: `-200` and y: `-140`.
 Only change the x value to `-20`.
-The value can stay at -140.:
+The y value can stay at -140.:

 ```blocks3
 go to x: (-20)y: (-140)